abulatek/abulatek.github.io/_pages/outreach.md

   <img src="https://abulatek.github.io/images/alyssa_UF_Shines.jpeg" width="100%" alt="Alyssa giving a presentation on the Sun to local students" />
 </p>

-Starlab Portable Planetarium
+UF Astronomy Mobile Planetarium (UF AMP) Program
 ------
-The UF Astronomy department owns a two portable planetariums that we tour around to elementary and middle schools both within Alachua County and beyond.
+The UF Astronomy department owns two portable planetariums that we tour around to elementary and middle schools both within Alachua County and beyond.
 I was involved with revitalizing this program after the pandemic prevented visits and have coined the name UF AMP (Astronomy Mobile Planetarium) for the program.
+Our logo was designed by Ben Capistrant.

 Sound cool?
 If you would like UF AMP to visit your school, please contact us at: <ufastro.outreach@astro.ufl.edu>